evacchi/evacchi.github.io/_drafts/2022-06-24-the-empathic-programmer.md

 What went wrong?

-Well, first of all, you asked yourself what you could contribute to the team, and the only answer you found was "code".
-Second, you were so worried about asking for help, that you ended up doing a lot of useless work.
+Well, first of all, we asked ourselves what we could contribute to the team, and the only answer we found was "code".
+Second, we were so worried about asking for help, that we ended up doing a lot of useless work.

 This feeling of "being an impostor" may fade with time, but it may never fade out completely; the error is thinking this is bad: this is *good*!
 Rather than thinking about what your team mates know that you don't,